rich-iannone/DiagrammeRsvg/README.md

-# DiagrammeR_svg
+# DiagrammeRsvg

-A utility package for providing SVG export to DiagrammeR graph diagrams
+A utility package for providing SVG export to DiagrammeR graph diagrams.